-The New York State Department of Taxation and Finance can offer more information about the taxes due for each corporate structure.
+The New York State Department of Taxation and Finance can offer more information about the taxes due for New York businesses.
 New York Business Express has an online wizard to help you decide which legal structure could work best for you.

 As you create a list of projected costs, perhaps categorize them as fixed, ongoing, or one-time.

 Unsure about whether you’re estimating the right amounts?
 The New York Small Business Development Center provides counselors free of charge who can help walk you through the process of listing your business costs.

 For starters, estimate the price to start a small business.